Cracked Skin: Symptoms, Causes, and Natural Solutions

 When to Seek Medical Attention

-If your cracked skin is clearly the result of dry weather or another minor environmental cause, you should be able to treat it safely with a moisturizer.
+If your cracked skin is clearly the result of dry weather or another minor environmental cause, you should be able to soothe it safely with a moisturizer.
 However, if you experience severe cracking or additional symptoms, contact your doctor.

 Seek medical attention if: